An Exploration of the Difference Between Leadership and Management

 “Managers are traditionally like the crew of a ship, ensuring that the day-to-day operations run smoothly.
 They tend to focus on the now — organizing resources, creating plans, and following through with implementing strategies to achieve specific goals set by leadership.
 Their role is critical in translating the vision into actionable steps and measurable outcomes.”

 Leaders are notorious risk takers.
-They seek, motivate, and drive change in their organizations, and empower employees to take risks as well.
-As our contributor Orbinati put it, change is a necessary part of leadership.
+They seek, motivate, and drive change in their organizations, while empowering employees to take risks as well.
+As Orbinati put it, this kind of drive is a necessary part of leadership:

 Albert Orbinati